 1 cup raisins

-Dissolve baking soda in the applesauce; add to the creamed mixture.
+Completely dissolve the baking soda in the unsweetened applesauce, then add this mixture to the creamed sugar and shortening.

-Sift together flour, cinnamon, cloves, and salt; mix into the dough.
+Sift together the flour, cinnamon, cloves, and salt; mix into the dough until fully incorporated.

-Drop batter onto a greased cookie sheet and bake about 15 minutes.
+Drop the batter by spoonfuls onto a greased cookie sheet and bake for approximately 15 minutes.

 Applesauce Cookies FAQ